cauldronio/cauldron-deployment/README.md

 ### Download and configure

-1. Download the latest version of this repository with `git cloneg` and navigate to that directory:
+1. Download the latest version of this repository with `git clone` and navigate to that directory:
      ```bash
     $ git clone https://gitlab.com/cauldron2/deployment.git
     $ cd deployment